fixmyrights/discord-bot/README.md

 ## Features

-- Right to Repair bill tracking and notifications (via the Legiscan API).
+- Right to Repair bill tracking and notifications (via the Legiscan API)

 ## Preview